iglaweb/HippoYD/README.md

 # Overview

-This model is a mouth openness detection model.

-I provide full training code, data preparation scripts, and a pretrained model.
+This is a mouth openness detection model.
+Full training code, data preparation scripts, and pretrained models are in the repository.

 ## How to use the pretrained model